BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 Oh.
 Your team is all set to Lv.
 1 and you can't use bag items.
 Oh no.

 Unlike Solaris at Pyrous, this battle truly is intended to be lost, and there is no reward other than a few lines of dialogue for winning.
-That said, the only way you really can win is via strategies like FEAR... but it is technically doable if you feel like it.
+There are technically ways to win, but I'll leave that as an exercise to the reader.

 With all that taken care of, you'll receive Darkrai!
 Return to the Nightclub.